 The Fact is an excellent intro to the album.
 The guitar chords brought life and way to its excellent melodic beat and a little rap before paving the way for B2st ultimate song, Fiction.

 Fiction, one of the most melodic songs in Kpop, is heartbreaking and poignant.
 Its video and dance moves are unique.
 I often wondered why it’s not so embedded in Kpop culture as much as other k-pop songs are.
-The song breaks in a great hook, into Yang Yoseob’s bridge part and Yun Jungyun’s rap part, and collates all the feelings and emotions, and what story the song tells.
+The song breaks in a great hook in the chorus, surprising us further into Yang Yoseob’s bridge part and Yun Jungyun’s rap part, and collates all the feelings and emotions, and what story the song tells.
 It won Song of the Year at the 2011 KBS Music Festival.

 While being a subtle dance track, Back to you is not devoid of emotions and the usual 90s pop sensibilities.